-According to the CNDDB, fifty-two (52) special-status wildlife species have been reported in the Romoland quadrangle (refer to Attachment D).
-No special-status wildlife species were observed on the project site during the field investigation.
-Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a low potential to support Cooper's hawk (Accipiter cooperii), sharp-shinned hawk (Accipiter striatus), and California horned lark (Eremophila alpestris actia).
-All remaining special-status wildlife species were presumed to be absent from the project site.
+According to the CNDDB, sixty-five (65) special-status wildlife species have been reported in the Murietta quadrangle (refer to Attachment D).
+No special-status wildlife species were observed on-site during the field investigation.
+Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a high potential to support Cooper's hawk (Accipiter cooperii); a moderate potential to support and Costa's hummingbird (Calypte costae); and a low potential to support sharp-shinned hawk (Accipiter striatus) and California horned lark (Eremophila alpestris actia).
+None of the aforementioned species are state or federally listed as Threatened or Endangered.

-To ensure no impacts to Coopers' hawk, sharp-shinned hawk, and California horned lark do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
-With implementation of the pre-construction nesting bird clearance survey, impacts to Coopers' hawk, sharp-shinned hawk, and California horned lark will be less than significant and no mitigation will be required.
+In order to ensure impacts to special-status avian species do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
+With implementation of the pre-construction nesting bird clearance survey, impacts to special-status avian species will be less than significant and no mitigation will be required.